Non-Invasive Glucose Monitoring: Hope or Hype?

-D-Pocket, a hand-held device that fits in the user’s pocket or handbag, on which you press your finger for a glucose measurement
+D-Pocket: A hand-held device that fits in the user’s pocket or handbag, on which you press your finger for a glucose measurement.

-D-sensor, an integrated sensor that can be worn as a bracelet
+D-sensor: An integrated sensor that can be worn as a bracelet.

 All three use the same technology to gather glucose measurements, which the company coined “photothermal detection.”
-The sensor directs a beam of light onto the skin, which warms the glucose molecules in your skin very slightly (only around 1/1000˚C.) After a few seconds, the sensor gives a glucose reading based on the absorption and reflection pattern of the light.
+The sensor directs a beam of light onto the skin, which warms the glucose molecules in your skin very slightly (only around 1/1000 Celsius.)
+After a few seconds, the sensor gives a glucose reading based on the absorption and reflection pattern of the light.

 While each of these versions is at a different point in the approval process, there is evidence that the technology does work and is approaching the accuracy level of CGMs.
-The tech giant considered including a non-invasive glucose sensor in the new Apple Watch Series 7, which unfortunately did not come to fruition.
-However, there is still reason for optimism.
-Reports came about as a result of the UK-based startup Rockley Photonics, one of Apple’s suppliers, releasing a “clinic-on-the-wrist” health watch including a non-invasive monitor.
+The three devices are still in development to improve accuracy, so they are not currently available for purchase.

+UK-based startup Rockley Photonics, one of Apple’s previous partners, had released a “clinic-on-the-wrist” health watch.
+However, the partnership has since been discontinued.
 The technology is quite similar to that used by DiaMonTech and could represent a huge addition to Apple’s health monitoring features in the near future.

 After calibration, the device is completely non-invasive.
-Similar to the aforementioned devices, CoG emits a small amount of light through your finger, which you insert into the device.
-As the light signal is absorbed and reflected by the glucose in your blood, the signal projects onto another camera, which processes the signals using an AI algorithm to produce a glucose value.
+Similar to other devices, CoG emits a small amount of light through your finger, which you insert into the device.
+As the light signal is absorbed and reflected by the glucose in your blood, the signal projects onto another camera and processes the signals using an AI algorithm to produce a glucose value.

 CoG is a small, portable device that has received CE clearance in Europe.
 According to research, the accuracy of the device still lags behind CGMs.

 GWave by Hagar

 This Seattle-based startup has developed two non-invasive glucose sensors, both of which use a patented radio frequency wave technology called Bio-RFID.
-The two devices are as follows:

-The KnowU, a pocket-size device that measures your glucose on-demand with a simple palm placement on the device
+The KnowU: A pocket-size device that measures your glucose on-demand with a simple palm placement on the device.

-The UBand, a continuous monitor that is worn on your wrist
+The UBand: A continuous monitor that is worn on your wrist.

-Other non-invasive glucose monitoring projects
+Other non-invasive glucose monitoring projects include:

-Lifeleaf, a continuous, real time glucose monitor by LifePlus
+Lifeleaf, a continuous, real-time glucose monitor by LifePlus

 Afon Technology, which is developing a wearable device for your wrist